How to use Relative Strength index (RSI) : Tips for new traders

 What is Relative strength index (RSI)

-RSI is a momentum oscillator that was developed by J. Welles Wilder Jr. in 1978.
-RSI indicates the pace with which the price is moving and it oscillates between two levels, 0 and 100.
-It shows the strength of price movement, that is, how fast or slow the price of a stock is moving.
 Additionally, it also indicates whether a stock is overbought or oversold which helps traders take positions in the trade.
 RSI below 30 indicates the stock is oversold and a reading above 70 indicates the stock is overbought.
 I will talk about these points in detail later on in the article.

 What does RSI look like in a Chart?

-As you can see in the picture above an RSI looks like a line graph in a chart and has been plotted below the price chart.
+As you can see in the picture above an RSI looks like a line graph in a chart and is plotted below the price chart.
 Further, this line oscillates between two levels, 0 and 100.
 Two other levels , 30 and 70, have also been marked in the chart which corresponds to oversold and overbought conditions respectively.
 Additionally, there is a third level of 50 which has been marked which is the midpoint of these two levels (30 and 70).
 This level signifies a state of balance between the buyers and sellers.

 How is the Relative strength index (RSI) interpreted?